vanhoangkha/Networking-fundamentals/Day50_Port_Security.md

 ---

-WHY USE PORT SECURITY?
+WHY USE Cổng Bảo mật?

-- PORT SECURITY allows NETWORK admins to control which DEVICES are allowed to access the NETWORK
+- Cổng Bảo mật allows Mạng admins to control which DEVICES are allowed to Access the Mạng
-- However, MAC ADDRESS SPOOFING is a simple task
+- However, Địa chỉ MAC SPOOFING is a simple task
-    - It is easy to configure a DEVICE to send FRAMES with a different SOURCE MAC ADDRESS
+    - It is easy to configure a DEVICE to send FRAMES with a different SOURCE Địa chỉ MAC
-- Rather than manually specifying the MAC ADDRESSES allowed on each PORT, PORT SECURITY’S ability to limit the number of MAC ADDRESSES allowed on an INTERFACE is more useful
+- Rather than manually specifying the MAC ADDRESSES allowed on each Cổng, Cổng Bảo mật’S ability to limit the number of MAC ADDRESSES allowed on an Giao diện is more useful
 - Think of the DHCP STARVATION ATTACK (DAY 48 LAB video)
     - The ATTACKER spoofed thousands of fake MAC ADDRESSES
     - The DHCP SERVER assigned IP ADDRESSES to these fake MAC ADDRESSES, exhausting the DHCP POOL
-    - The SWITCH’S MAC ADDRESS table can also become full due to such an attack
+    - The Switch’S Địa chỉ MAC table can also become full due to such an attack
-- Limiting the NUMBER of MAC ADDRESSES on an INTERFACE can protect against those attacks
+- Limiting the NUMBER of MAC ADDRESSES on an Giao diện can protect against those attacks

-ENABLING PORT SECURITY
+ENABLING Cổng Bảo mật

 ![image](https://github.com/psaumur/CCNA/assets/106411237/b00765c2-f3a1-45be-8ed4-0a8dab68e43e)